cncf/tag-security/assessments/projects/cni/self-assessment.md

 * _Version

 ### Goals
-The intended goals of the projects including the security guarantees the project is meant to provide <br>
 * CNI defines a common interface between the network plugins and container execution
 * CNI is language-agnostic and a vendor-neutral specification
 * Backwards compatible: plugins are able to easily implement all versions of the specification and some helper code is available to convert between versions.

 ### Non-goals
-Non-goals that a reasonable reader of the project’s literature could believe may be in scope <br>
 * Dynamic updates to existing network configurations
 * Dynamic policies for network bandwidth and firewall rules